-Local Student Growth Goal Statement (Based on School Need Principal's St udent Growth Plan ipal will do to impact the student growth goal ne school CSIP plan strategies/actions) Strategies/Actions What strategies/actions will I need to do in order to assist my school in reaching the goal?
-How will I accomplish my goal?
-Resources/Support What resources will I need to complete my plan?
+udent Growth Plan ipal will do to impact the student growth goal. e school CSIP plan strategies/actions) Resources/Support What resources will I need to complete my plan?
 What support will I need?
-Targeted Completion Date When will I complete each identified strategy/ action?
+Targeted Completion Date When will I complete each identified strategy/ action? pal will do to impact the student growth goal. e school CSIP plan strategies/actions) Resources/Support What resources will I need to complete my plan?